NeXt-UI/next-tutorials/tutorials/tutorial-003-06.md

 ![](../images/tutorial-003-06/usmap.png)

 ### World Map
-Current Bower distribution does not contain the world map's layout distribution.
-This section will be completed later.

-TBD
+The distributed version of NeXt does not contain the World Map layout anymore, because it slows the app's performance down.

 ## Create Your Layout

-### Create Your Map Layouts
+### Create Map Layout

-A special category is map layouts.
+### Create Simple Layout